chingu-voyages/voyage-project-tier1-arraygame/README.md

 input field to allow the user to set the starting number of minutes and seconds.
 -   [ ]  Animate the rolling of the dice
 -   [ ]  Play a sound to simulate the rolling dice
+-   [ ]  Add a graph to the leader board to show the number of times a number has been rolled.
 -   [ ]  Support dark/light mode

 ## About Chingu